Macrometacorp/docs/docs/essentials/introduction.md

 When you choose a database or stream processing system, you're actually choosing three technologies: storage, a data model, and an API and query language.

-:::example
+:::note Example

 If you choose Postgres, you are choosing the Postgres storage engine, a relational data model, and the SQL query language.

 If you choose MongoDB, you are choosing the MongoDB distributed storage engine, a document data model, and the MongoDB API.

 In systems like these, features are integrated across all layers.
 For example, an index provided by a data model is automatically integrated into the storage and query language.

 :::

 Document databases, graph databases, key-value stores, pub-sub streams, and queues make sense in the right context, and different parts of an application might call for different choices.
 This creates a tough decision: Use a whole new database or new streaming system to support a new data model, or try to shoehorn data into your existing database or messaging system.